By Daniel Libon

 Former College Teammates

-- Patriots LB Brandon Spikes was teammates with Dolphins C Mike Pouncey for three seasons (2007-09) and K Caleb Sturgis for two seasons (2008-09) at the University of Florida.
-The trio won a BCS national championship together in 2008.
+- Patriots LB Brandon Spikes was teammates with Broncos WR Andre Caldwell for two seasons (2006-07) at the University of Florida.